Many life-changing decisions surface during a divorce, and sometimes emotions can get in the way of thoroughly thinking through decisions.

 Would you want your ex-spouse to use all the miles earned during the marriage to take a vacation once the divorce is finalized?
 These reward points are most often straightforward to overlook, but these have value and should be considered marital property.
 If you have enough points to consider splitting, it is important to work with your attorney or a financial professional to determine the best solution to divide points so that you can take that vacation once your divorce is finalized.

 There are many more important aspects to consider when going through a divorce.
-Working with a Certified Divorce Financial Analyst® or a CERTIFIED FINANCIAL PLANNER™ can help you reach the best possible resolutions and settlements in your case.
+Working with a CERTIFIED FINANCIAL PLANNER™ can help you reach the best possible resolutions and settlements in your case.
 At Bridgeworth, we work with clients and collaborate with their attorneys to arrive at a fully understood settlement by all parties involved.

 This content does not constitute legal, tax, accounting, financial, or investment advice.
 You are encouraged to consult with competent legal, tax, accounting, financial, or investment professionals based on your specific circumstances.
 We do not make any warranties regarding the accuracy or completeness of this information, do not endorse any third-party companies, products, or services described here, and take no liability for your use of this information.